LTE / LTE+

-Long Term Evolution (LTE) is the name of the third generation mobile radio standard, 3.9G.
-The extension, LTE +/LTE Advanced, describes the 4G mobile radio standard, which is downward compatible with LTE.
-Compared to LTE, LTE+ allows transmission rates of 1000 Mbit/s or 1 Gbit/s download and up to 500 Mbit/s upload.
-LTE + supports carrier aggregation (increasing the data rate per user), which allows network operators to use the available radio spectrum flexibly.
-The upgrade from LTE+ is LTE Advanced Pro, which is also called 4.5G and offers an even higher level of performance (with over 500 Mbit/s).
+Long Term Evolution (LTE) is the third-generation mobile communications standard (3.9G).
+LTE Advanced, also known as LTE+, is the 4G mobile communications standard and is backward compatible with LTE.
+Compared to LTE, LTE Advanced allows transmission rates of 1000 Mbit/s for downloads and 500 Mbit/s for uploads.
+LTE+ supports carrier aggregation, which increases the data rate per user and allows network operators to use the available radio spectrum flexibly.

-With the latest 5G mobile radio standard, higher frequency ranges are now also used, meaning that data rates of up to 10 Gbit/s, increased data throughput and frequency capacity, real-time transmissions and latency times of even less than a millisecond are possible.
+The latest 5G mobile communications standard utilises higher frequency ranges to enable data rates of up to 10 Gbit/s, increased data throughput and frequency capacity, and real-time transmissions with latency of less than one millisecond.

 History LTE/LTE+